mieweb/wikiGDrive/test/md/bullets.md

 Item before list

-1. Some item
+1. Some item level1
-2. Some item
+2. Some item level1
-3. Some item
+3. Some item level1
-4. Some item
+4. Some item level1
-5. Some item
+5. Some item level1
-    1. Some item
+    1. Some item level2
-    2. Some item
+    2. Some item level2
-        * Some item1
+        * Some item level3
-        * Some itemsss
+        * Some item level3
-        * Some item1
+        * Some item level3
-        * Some item2
+        * Some item level3
-        * Some item3
+        * Some item level3
 Item after list